slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

-We judge ourselves by our thoughts but society judge people by what they can do for others.
+We judge ourselves by our thoughts but society judges us by what we can do for them.

 Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.